-Figure 3: Illustration of the subjected components for smart city actualization Source: enterpriseresillienceblog.typedad.com.
+Figure 6: Illustration of the subjected components for smart city actualization.
+Source: enterpriseresillienceblog.typedad.com.
+(Accessed 2018).

 Furthermore, Basiri et al. (2017) highlighted some of the enabling characteristics of making a smart city, which are: (i) the ability of the city and its systems to be instrumental and give allowance for collection of data about the city life form different sources according to the need of the city.
-Having a proper knowledge about the city, knowing which person or technical system would be appropriate to fulfil their role or achieve their goals, within the context of the overall effective functioning of the city, (ii) The ability to make the city automated to enable appropriate city functions to be delivered reliably, and effectively, without the need of direct human intervention, (iii) A network of collaborative space, to enable dynamic communities that will spur innovation and growth and enhance citizen well-being, and (iv) there should be a continues interaction between the physical and the digital world, enabling the process of decision open and inclusive, by this the residents, business and the government will be able to work together to make the smart city work.
-However, in the pursuit of these, there is the need to input urban development and renewal that would foster the proper managements, collaborative infusion of all the necessary entities that would make a city smart, which is explained in Figure 4.
-Here, the infrastructure, human factor (capacities), planning and management, work together to give a smarter building and urban planning, good environment, government and agency administration that works, public safety, a social, healthcare and education programm, that incorporate the whole community, and provision of good transportation, energy and water supply.
+Having a proper knowledge about the city, knowing which technical system or person would be right to fulfil their role or achieve their goals, which would be within the context of the overall effective functioning and ability of the city, (ii) The ability to make the city automated to enable appropriate city functions to be delivered reliably, and effectively, not relying on the need of direct human intervention, (iii) A network of collaborative space, which is to enable a dynamic communities that will spur innovation, growth and enhance the well-being of the citizen and (iv) there should be a continues interaction between the digital world and the physical to enable the process of decision open and inclusiveness, by having this, the residents, businesses and the government will be able to work together to make the smart city idea work.
+However, in the pursuit of these, there is the need to input urban development and renewal that would foster the proper managements, collaborative infusion of all the necessary entities that would make a city smart, which is explained in Figure 7.
+Here, the infrastructure, human factor (capacities), planning and management, work together to give a smarter building and urban planning, good environment, government and agency administration that works, public safety, a social, healthcare and education programme, that incorporate the whole community, and provision of good transportation, energy and water supply.